carla-simulator/carla/Docs/ros_installation.md

 ```

 !!!
 Important
-    The source path can be added to environment to be set permanently, but it will cause conflict when working with another workspace.
+    The source path can be added to the environment to be set permanently, but it will cause conflict when working with another workspace.

 __3) start the ROS bridge:__ use any of the different launch files available that will serve to check if the bridge is running properly.
 Here are some suggestions: